axoflow/axosyslog-core-docs/content/docs/chapter-enrich-data/data-enrichment-add-contextual-data/_index.md

 You can also add data to messages that do not have a matching selector entry in the database using the **default-selector()** option.

-If you modify the database file, you have to reload {{% productparam "abbrev" %}} for the changes to take effect.
-If reloading {{% productparam "abbrev" %}} or the database file fails for some reason, {{% productparam "abbrev" %}} will keep using the last working database file.
+If you modify the database file, you have to reload {{% param "product.abbrev" %}} for the changes to take effect.
+If reloading {{% param "product.abbrev" %}} or the database file fails for some reason, {{% param "product.abbrev" %}} will keep using the last working database file.

 ## Example: Adding metadata from a CSV file